-2.4 Curvilinear s-coordinate System
+2.5 Curvilinear s-coordinate System

-2.4.1 Introduction
+2.5.1 Introduction

 Several important aspects of the ocean circulation are influenced by bottom topography.
 Of course, the most important is that bottom topography determines deep ocean sub-basins, barriers, sills and channels that strongly constrain the path of water masses, but more subtle effects exist.
-For example, the topographic $\beta$ -effect is usually larger than the planetary one along continental slopes.
+For example, the topographic β -effect is usually larger than the planetary one along continental slopes.
 Topographic Rossby waves can be excited and can interact with the mean current.
-In the z-coordinate system presented in the previous section ( $\S 2.3$ ), z-surfaces are geopotential surfaces.
+In the z-coordinate system presented in the previous section (§2.3), z-surfaces are geopotential surfaces.
 The bottom topography is discretised by steps.
 This often leads to a misrepresentation of a gradually sloping bottom and to large localized depth gradients associated with large localized vertical velocities.
 The response to such a velocity field often leads to numerical dispersion effects.
+One solution to strongly reduce this error is to use a partial step representation of bottom topography instead of a full step one Pacanowski and Gnanadesikan [1998].
+Another solution is to introduce a terrain-following coordinate system (hereafter s-coordinate)

-A terrain-following coordinate system (hereafter s-coordinates) avoids the discretisation error in the depth field since the layers of computation are gradually adjusted with depth to the ocean bottom.
-Relatively shallow topographic features in the deep ocean, which would be ignored in typical z-model applications with the largest grid spacing at greatest depths, can easily be represented (with relatively low vertical resolution) as can gentle, large-scale slopes of the sea floor.
+The s-coordinate avoids the discretisation error in the depth field since the layers of computation are gradually adjusted with depth to the ocean bottom.
+Relatively small topographic features as well as gentle, large-scale slopes of the sea floor in the deep ocean, which would be ignored in typical z-model applications with the largest grid spacing at greatest depths, can easily be represented (with relatively low vertical resolution).
 A terrain-following model (hereafter s-model) also facilitates the modelling of the boundary layer flows over a large depth range, which in the framework of the z-model would require high vertical resolution over the whole depth range.
-Moreover, with s-coordinates it is possible, at least in principle, to have the bottom and the sea surface as the only boundaries of the domain.
-Nevertheless, s-coordinates also have its drawbacks.
+Moreover, with a s-coordinate it is possible, at least in principle, to have the bottom and the sea surface as the only boundaries of the domain (nomore lateral boundary condition to specify).
+Nevertheless, a s-coordinate also has its drawbacks.
 Perfectly adapted to a homogeneous ocean, it has strong limitations as soon as stratification is introduced.
 The main two problems come from the truncation error in the horizontal pressure gradient and a possibly increased diapycnal diffusion.
-The horizontal pressure force in s-coordinates consists of two terms (see Appendix A),
+The horizontal pressure force in s-coordinate consists of two terms (see Appendix A),

-The second term in (2.34) depends on the tilt of the coordinate surface and introduces a truncation error that is not present in a z-model.
-In the special case of $\sigma$ -coordinate (i.e. a depth-normalised coordinate system $\sigma=z/H$ ), Haney [1991] and Beckmann and Haidvogel [1993] have given estimates of the magnitude of this truncation error.
-It depends on topographic slope, stratification, horizontal and vertical resolution, and the finite difference scheme.
+The second term in (2.35) depends on the tilt of the coordinate surface and introduces a truncation error that is not present in a z-model.
+In the special case of a σ -coordinate (i.e. a depth-normalised coordinate system $\sigma = z/H$), Haney [1991] and Beckmann and Haidvogel [1993] have given estimates of the magnitude of this truncation error.
+It depends on topographic slope, stratification, horizontal and vertical resolution, the equation of state, and the finite difference scheme.
 This error limits the possible topographic slopes that a model can handle at a given horizontal and vertical resolution.
 This is a severe restriction for large-scale applications using realistic bottom topography.
 The large-scale slopes require high horizontal resolution, and the computational cost becomes prohibitive.
-This problem can be, at least partially, overcome by mixing s-coordinates and step-like representation of bottom topography [Madec et al. 1996].
-However, another problem is then raised in the definition of the model domain.
+This problem can be at least partially overcome by mixing s-coordinate and step-like representation of bottom topography [Gerdes 1993a;b, Madec et al. 1996].
+However, the definition of the model domain vertical coordinate becomes then a non-trivial thing for a realistic bottom topography : a envelope topography is defined in s-coordinate on which a full or partial step bottom topography is then applied in order to adjust the model depth to the observed one (see §3.3.